 - a.
 These extensions exclude the costs of trenching, right-of-way clearing, underground protection, permits, and easements, which will be borne 100% by the member. - b.
 Roadway extensions must run parallel with the roadway and placed either immediately within or immediately outside the road right-of-way. - c.
 All extensions must have the cooperation and easements of all affected property owners. - 4.
+A \$750.00 fee will be charged for primary single-phase underground installations requiring a pad-mount transformer. - 5.
 Primary single-phase underground installations in excess of 1,000 feet will have primary junction cabinets installed at 1,000-foot intervals.
-A fee of \$800.00 will be assessed for each junction cabinet installation.
-The Cooperative will determine the number and placement of the junction cabinets. - 5.
+A fee of \$550.00 will be assessed for each junction cabinet installation.
+The Cooperative will determine the number and placement of the junction cabinets. - 6.
 A Cooperative provided trench for underground service will be reimbursed by the member at the actual cost of the trenching.
-A trench provided by the member must meet the Cooperative's specifications, be a minimum of 36 inches below finish grade (excluding joint-use trenches which may need to be deeper depending on the other type(s) of utility in the trench), and be approved by a Cooperative representative prior to installation of service wires. - Any service requiring installation of poly-phase or a service size in excess of 200 amperes will require reimbursement to the Cooperative for any additional costs, up to actual time and material costs, in excess of the charges listed in this policy. - 7.
-If the member elects to install the meter at the location of the transformer, either on the Cooperative owned pole or at the pad-mount transformer the member is required to install a backer-board to the Cooperative's design specifications.
-All installations on Cooperative owned poles must be performed by Cooperative personnel.
+A trench provided by the member must meet the Cooperative's specifications, be a minimum of 36 inches below finish grade (excluding joint-use trenches which may need to be deeper depending on the other type(s) of utility in the trench), and be approved by a Cooperative representative prior to installation of service wires. - 7.
+Any service requiring installation of poly-phase or a service size in excess of 200 amperes will require reimbursement to the Cooperative for any additional costs, up to actual time and material costs, in excess of the charges listed in this policy. - 8.
+For permanent homes, if the member elects to install the meter at the location of the transformer, either on the Cooperative owned pole or at the pad-mount transformer, the Cooperative will furnish one 200 ampere outdoor disconnect enclosure at no charge.
+For all other service classes, the member is responsible for the cost associated with metering and disconnect protection. - a.
+If the installation is located near a pad-mount transformer installation, the member is required to install a backer-board to the Cooperative's design specifications.